-In 2021, we derived approximately 28% of our revenue from customers outside of the United States.
+In 2022, we derived approximately 28% of our total revenue from customers outside of the United States.
 We may also expand our international operations, which may include hiring employees, building out technical infrastructure, and opening offices in foreign jurisdictions.
 Any new markets or countries into which we attempt to market and sell our cloud services may not be receptive.
 For example, we may be unable to expand further in some markets if we are unable to satisfy various government- and region-specific requirements.
-Sanctions imposed by the United States and other countries with respect to Russia, Ukraine, Belarus and other countries in response to the Russian attack on Ukraine that began in February 2022 may impact our ability to offer services in the region, and additional sanctions or retaliatory measures could be imposed in the future.
-Further instability or tension in Russia, Ukraine, and the surrounding region could also cause us to adjust our operating model, which would increase our costs of operations, and could also impact or delay our international expansion plans.
 In addition, our ability to manage our business and conduct our operations internationally requires considerable management attention and resources and is subject to the particular challenges and complexities of deploying infrastructure internationally and supporting a rapidly growing business in an environment of multiple languages, cultures, customs, legal and regulatory systems, alternative dispute systems, and commercial markets.
 International expansion has required, and will continue to require, investment of significant funds and other resources.
 Growth in our international operations will subject us to new risks and may increase risks that we currently face, including risks associated with:

-- higher costs of doing business internationally, including increased infrastructure, accounting, travel, and legal compliance costs; - providing our platform, building out the necessary infrastructure and operating our business across a significant distance, in different languages and among different cultures, including the potential need to modify our platform and features to ensure that they are culturally appropriate and relevant in different countries; - compliance with applicable international laws and regulations, including laws and regulations with respect to privacy, data protection, consumer protection, and unsolicited email, and the risk of penalties to our users and individual members of management or employees if our practices are deemed to be out of compliance, and additional laws and regulations in the United States that are applicable to international operations; - recruiting and retaining talented and capable employees outside the United States, and maintaining our company culture across all of our offices; - management of an employee base in jurisdictions that may not give us the same employment and retention flexibility as does the United States; - operating in jurisdictions that do not protect intellectual property rights to the same extent as does the United States; - compliance by us and our business partners with anti-corruption laws, anti-bribery, anti-money laundering, and similar laws; import and export control laws; tariffs and trade barriers; economic sanctions; and other regulatory limitations on our ability to provide our cloud services in international markets;

-- foreign exchange controls that might require significant lead time in setting up operations in certain geographic territories; - restrictions that might prevent us from repatriating cash earned outside the United States; - double taxation of our international earnings and potentially adverse tax consequences due to changes in the income and other tax laws of the United States or the international jurisdictions in which we operate; and - political and economic instability in various jurisdictions.
+- higher costs of doing business internationally, including increased infrastructure, accounting, travel, and legal compliance costs; - providing our platform, building out the necessary infrastructure and operating our business across a significant distance, in different languages and among different cultures, including the potential need to modify our platform and features to ensure that they are culturally appropriate and relevant in different countries; - compliance with applicable international laws and regulations, including laws and regulations with respect to privacy, data protection, consumer protection, and unsolicited email, and the risk of penalties to our users and individual members of management or employees if our practices are deemed to be out of compliance, and additional laws and regulations in the United States that are applicable to international operations; - recruiting and retaining talented and capable employees outside the United States, and maintaining our company culture across all of our offices; - management of an employee base in jurisdictions that may not give us the same employment and retention flexibility as does the United States; - operating in jurisdictions that do not protect intellectual property rights to the same extent as does the United States; - compliance by us and our business partners with anti-corruption laws, anti-bribery, anti-money laundering, and similar laws; import and export control laws; tariffs and trade barriers; economic sanctions; and other regulatory limitations on our ability to provide our cloud services in international markets; - foreign exchange controls that might require significant lead time in setting up operations in certain geographic territories; - restrictions that might prevent us from repatriating cash earned outside the United States; - double taxation of our international earnings and potentially adverse tax consequences due to changes in the income and other tax laws of the United States or the international jurisdictions in which we operate; and - political and economic instability in various jurisdictions.